-A radionuclide cisternogram is a nuclear scan test used to diagnose spinal fluid circulation problems.
+A radionuclide cisternogram is a nuclear scan test.
+It is used to diagnose problems with the flow of spinal fluid.

 How is the Test Performed?

 A lumbar puncture (spinal tap) is done first.
-Small amounts of radioactive material, called a radioisotope, are injected into the fluid in the lower spine.
+Small amounts of radioactive material, called a radioisotope, are injected into the fluid within the spine.

-You will be scanned again 24 hours after injection, and possibly at 48 and 72 hours after injection.
+You will be scanned again 24 hours after injection.
+You may need additional scans possibly at 48 and 72 hours after injection.

 Preparation for the Test

 Most of the time you do not need to prepare for this test.
 Your doctor may give you a medicine to calm your nerves if you are very anxious.
 You will sign a consent form before the test.